 After extractors have been added through the plug-in manager, they appear on the Custom tab for Preservation users to view, edit, and assign.

 Library users can edit their custom extractors by clicking the Edit text link in the row of the extractor they want to work with.
-The Mapping Fields page opens.
+The page provides a table with the following information for each extractor field: